zahradbozorgi/CausalPrescriptiveMonitoring/README.md

 ## Training loop
-We also provide a convenient hyperparameter search script called `train_generator_loop.py`.
+The hyperparameter search script called `train_generator_loop.py` was used to find the best hyperparameters.
-It will load the `HP` object from `hparams.py`, and create a list of hparams by taking the Cartesian product of of the elements of `HP`.
+This script loads the `HP` object from `hparams.py`, and creates a list of hparams by taking the Cartesian product of of the elements of `HP`.
 It will then spawn multiple threads to run the experiments in parallel.

 Here's an example using the default `hparams.py` (remember to change the `--dataroot`!):